NDC goes to congress this year

 He said the process of constitutional review requiring consultations and solicitation of views had been laborious.

-“The activities involved in collating views toward the constitutional amendments took much more time than we anticipated, so, we realized that it would be prudent for us to shelve this idea of a conference but the constitutional review process should continue with the collating of views; distilling, and crystalizing them and engaging with the regions and constituencies,” he said
+“The activities involved in collating views toward the constitutional amendments took much more time than we anticipated, so, we realised that it would be prudent for us to shelve this idea of a conference but the constitutional review process should continue with the collating of views; distilling, and crystalising them and engaging with the regions and constituencies,” he said

+- Probe deaths of JB Danquah-Adu, Bawumia's aide - NDC dares Annoh-Dompreh

 - I’m not afraid of quitting law over partisan judges remark – Sosu